Kong/docs.konghq.com/app/konnect/dev-portal/applications/manage-app-connections.md

 When a developer
 [registration](/konnect/dev-portal/applications/dev-reg-app-service) request is approved, it creates an application connection between the developer, their applications, and the associated Service Versions.
-In Konnect Cloud you can revoke, reinstate, or delete an application's connection to a Service.
-This functionally it managed from the **Applications Page**.
+In Konnect Cloud you can revoke, reinstate, or delete an application's connection to a Service. functionality is managed from the **Applications** page.

 ## Applications Page

-The Applications page shows existing applications that have been approved to access a Dev Portal Service.
+The Applications page shows existing applications that have been approved to access a Konnect Service.

 To access the Applications page, from the {{site.konnect_product_name}} navigation menu, click **Connections** > **Applications**.